 Changes To The Brain

 Many of these changes occur in the limbic system, which is the brain’s reward processing area.
 This is also the area that is activated following drug use, suggesting that meditation and substance use may be tapping into the same underlying processes.
-In fact, meditation may cause changes to the brain’s levels of dopamine, the same brain chemical involved in drug addiction.
+Meditation may cause changes to the brain’s levels of dopamine, the same brain chemical involved in drug addiction.

 When first trying meditation, find a quiet place to be by yourself.
 Sit in a comfortable position, either cross-legged on the floor or in a chair with your feet flat on the floor.
 Note your breathing coming slowly, in and out.